A hardy perennial with dark green shoots and a big, bold flavor — tastes like celery!

-Lovage prefers full sun to light shade and a rich, moist, well-drained soil.
-Before you plant, consider how much space can be devoted to growing this herb.
-Mature plants will reach 4-6 feet high, which makes it the perfect backdrop for any garden.
+Lovage prefers full sun to light shade and a rich, moisture-laden, organic soil.
+Before you plant, consider how much space can be devoted to growing this attractive herb.
+Mature plants will reach 4 to 7 feet tall, which makes it the perfect backdrop for any garden.
 Grows well in large containers, too!
+Learn How to Start an Herb Garden here.

-Tip: Lovage attracts a large number of beneficial insects.
+Tip: In mid-summer, the greenish-yellow flowers of lovage attracts a large number of beneficial insects and pollinators.

 How to Plant:

 Lovage grows well from seed.
-Start indoors 6-8 weeks before planting out.
+Start indoors 6-8 weeks before planting outside.
 Sow 1/4 inch deep.
 Seeds will germinate in 10-20 days.
-Transplant after the danger of frost has passed and apply organic fertilizers to promote strong, healthy growth.
+Transplant after the danger of frost has passed and apply an all-purpose organic fertilizer to promote healthy growth.

 Lovage may be harvested after the first growing season.
 As with most culinary herbs, cut in the morning after the dew has dried.
 Do not wash the leaves or aromatic oils will be lost.
 Lovage is best used fresh but can be stored frozen in plastic bags or dried.
-To dry, tie the cuttings in small bunches and hang upside down in a well-ventilated, dark room.
+To dry, tie the cuttings in small bunches and hang upside down in a well-ventilated, dark room (watch How to Dry Herbs — video).

 Insects and Disease:

-Insects and disease are not typically a problem for lovage.
+Insects and disease are not typically a problem.

 Seed Saving Instructions: